muratk5n/thirdwave/en/2019/05/ike.md

 IKE = \int_v \frac{1}{2} \rho U^2 dV
 $$

-This is the familiar kinetic energy calculation using a flat rectangle of air.
-Since numerically 1m height is assumed area calculation is sufficient.
-Wind speed comes as $u,v$ components, $u^2+v^2$ will give square speed for each cell.
+This is the familiar kinetic energy calculation, mass is a pocket of air, a grid cell of 1 meter high.
+Since numerically 1m height, and air density of 1 kg/m3 is assumed, only area calculation is sufficient since times 1 wld give volume times 1 wld give weight.
+Wind speed from NOAA comes in $u,v$ components, $u^2+v^2$ will give square speed, no need to square root.
 Multiply by 0.5 and sum all cells, this gives total energy.

-Wind speed is retrieved from a NOAA service for a given area, at grid points.
+Wind speed is retrieved from a NOAA for each grid cell.

 Hurricane Katrina